hvgSudo/C/README.md

 # C
-All the codes written in C Language
+This Repository contains all the codes in C Programming Language written by me.